All Products

 Yes

-The time zone that corresponds to the input time.
-The parameter values are of the TEXT type and must be in a standard time zone format, such as Asia/Shanghai.
-The output results are affected only if you set the is_relative_window parameter to true.
-In this case, the results are displayed based on the time zone.
+The time zone of the input time.
+The value must be of the TEXT type and in a standard time zone format, such as Asia/Shanghai.
+This parameter affects the output result only when is_relative_window is set to true.
+In this case, the result is displayed based on the time zone.

 is_relative_window